-The methods of mechanical separation to recover meat from the raw materials referred to in the first criterion usually involve forcing the raw materials under pressure through a sieve or a similar device to separate the bone from the meat tissue.
+The methods of mechanical separation to recover meat from the raw materials referred to in the first criterion usually involve, but not limited to, forcing the raw materials under pressure through a sieve or a similar device to separate the bone from the meat tissue.

 The requirements set out in the Regulations differentiate between two MSM subtypes depending on production techniques used.
-Each subtype has specific legal requirements regarding how it must be produced and used, given in paragraphs 3 & 4, Chapter III, Section V, Annex III to the Regulations.
+Each subtype has specific legal requirements regarding how it must be produced and used, given respectively in paragraphs 3 & 4, Chapter III, Section V, Annex III to the Regulations.